jefo2k/simple-shopping-cart/backend/requirements/add-product-on-catalog.md

 ## Success case

-1. A product is added to the product catalog ✅
+1. A product is added into a specific product catalog ✅

 ## Exception - invalid id